 “Our relationship with ALSF (Alex’s Lemonade Stand Foundation) began when two of our GMs in Arizona decided to sponsor a local golf tournament that was raising money for childhood cancer research.
 Firebirds was looking to align itself with a charity that wasn’t too large, and one that focused its efforts on children.
 Lemonade was a natural tie-in since it was already on our menu.”

 “In 2012 we met Alex’s parents Liz and Jay Scott who founded ALSF in honor of their daughter, Alex, who succumbed to cancer at the age of eight.
 There was an immediate connection and we “officially” partnered with ALSF system-wide.
-Fast forward to today — Firebirds has raised over $1.9 million for ALSF and we expect to eclipse the $2 million mark in 2020 which happens to be the 20th anniversary for both our company and their foundation.”
+Fast forward to today — Firebirds has raised more than $2.6 million* for ALSF and we expect to eclipse the $3 million mark in 2022.”

-- Lemonade Sales Donation: For every glass of lemonade sold, Firebirds donates $1.25 to ALSF year-round.
+- Lemonade Sales Donation: For every glass of lemonade sold, Firebirds donates $1.25 to ALSF.

 - Kids Menu: Every kids menu features the photo and story of an Alex’s Lemonade Stand Foundation childhood cancer hero.

 - New Restaurant Openings: In addition to supporting & celebrating ALSF’s childhood cancer hero families on their kids menu, at every new restaurant opening Firebirds invites local hero families to celebrate with them.